-Low Impact Cardio Exercises To Raise Your Heart Rate
+Low-Impact Cardio To Raise Your Heart Rate

-The benefits of low impact cardio
+The benefits of low-impact cardio

-Low impact cardio has numerous benefits, for both your physical and mental health.
+Low-impact cardio has numerous benefits, for both your physical and mental health.

 Easier on your joints

-Low impact cardio is much more gentle on your joints than higher impact alternatives.
-This makes it ideal for those with joint injuries or conditions, or when you need a break from high impact training.
+Low-impact cardio is much more gentle on your joints than higher impact alternatives.
+This makes it ideal for those with joint injuries or conditions, or when you need a break from high-impact training.

 Improving your cardio fitness is great for your overall health.
 Cardio helps improve heart health, which can help protect you against heart disease, type 2 diabetes, and high blood pressure.

 Rest days are important for allowing your muscles to recover and for your nervous system to regenerate.
 A low-impact cardio workout such as walking can be a great way to keep active on a rest day by doing active recovery.

 Low-impact cardio such as yoga or rowing can be a great way to sustainably build muscle without placing extra strain on your joints.
 Doing low-impact exercises means you’ll be able to elevate your heart rate which will help increase your endurance as well as building muscle over time.